-There are many benefits of having a blog.
+There are many benefits to having a blog.
 One benefit of having my style of blog is the safety net it provides my kids.

 My cherubs are still young.
 In their eyes, I’m simply their Mum.
 They don’t quite see me as a whole person yet.
 They are slowing grasping the concept that I do have interests, passions and a little life outside of just being their Mum.
 It’s very adorable watching them grow to understand that we are people just like them.